-A new approach to the assessment of ultra-orphan medicines is being introduced, in line with the Scottish Government announcement in June 2018 on a new pathway.
+A new approach to the assessment of ultra-orphan medicines is being introduced in Scotland following the Scottish Government announcement in June 2018.

 Revised definition: ultra-orphan medicine